veluca93/parallel_enum/README.md

 - -graph_format: The format of the graph provided in input.
 It can assume one of the following values:
     - nde: This is the default format.
 See the description above in Section [Graph format](#graph-format)
-    - oly: One line containing the number of nodes and the number of edges, then one line for each edge containing the indices of its extremes
+    - oly: One line containing the number of nodes, then one line for each edge containing the indices of its extremes

 - -fast_graph: Use the faster but more memory hungry graph format.
 By default it is set to true.